dcowden/cadquery/README.md

 Work has begun on Cadquery 2.0, which will feature:

    1. Feature trees, for more powerful selection
-   2. Direct use of OpenCascade Community Edition(OCE), so that it is no longer required to install FreeCAD
+   2. Direct use of OpenCascade Community Edition (OCE), so that it is no longer required to install FreeCAD
-   3. https://github.com/jmwright/cadquery-gui, which will allow visualization of workplanes

 The project page can be found here: https://github.com/dcowden/cadquery/projects/1